DavidMarzocca/NMLB/README.md

 --------------

 The program to be compiled and written onto the attiny85 is ‘NMLB_V.1.0.ino’.
-I used Arduino IDE and an Arduino UNO with a self-made programming board to install it.
+I use Arduino IDE and an Arduino UNO with a self-made programming board to install it.
+See https://www.instructables.com/id/Program-an-ATtiny-with-Arduino/ for instructions to build one.
+The Attiny in SOIC format can be programmed using a 'SOIC8 SOP8 to DIP8 200mil Wide-body Seat Programmer Adapter Socket' (https://tinyurl.com/y9wba9u6) or a 'SOIC8 SOP8 Test Clip in-circuit programmer' (https://tinyurl.com/yawm7v8t).

 Build
 --------------